TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/002 Architecture.md

 ## Architecture overview

-This tutorial will be a slightly larger exercise, perhaps sort of a mini-SEP.
+This tutorial will be a larger exercise, perhaps sort of a tiny mini-SEP.
 As such, we wish to have a better code-structure for our program.
 You have previously been taught the SOLID design principles.
 They usually apply to single methods, or classes.
 In this project we will attempt to apply Clean Architecture, which is sort of like applying the SOLID principles on a larger scale.